Osseointegration: History

 Osseointegration was first observed—albeit not explicitly stated—by Bothe, Beaton, and Davenport in 1940.
 Bothe et al. were the first researchers to implant titanium in an animal and remarked how it tended to fuse with bone.
 Bothe et al. reported that due to the elemental nature of the titanium, its strength, and its hardness, it had great potential to be used as future prosthesis material.
 Gottlieb Leventhal later described osseointegration in 1951.
 Leventhal placed titanium screws in rat femurs and said, "At the end of 6 weeks, the screws were slightly tighter than when originally put in; at 12 weeks, the screws were more difficult to remove; and at the end of 16 weeks, the screws were so tight that in one specimen the femur was fractured when an attempt was made to remove the screw.
 Microscopic examinations of the bone structure revealed no reaction to the implants, the trabeculation appeared to be perfectly normal."
 The reactions described by Leventhal and Bothe et al. would later be coined into the term "osseointegration" by Per-Ingvar Brånemark of Sweden.
 In 1952, Brånemark did an experiment where he used a titanium implant chamber to study blood flow in rabbit bone.
-At the end of the experiment, when it became time to remove the titanium chambers from the bone, he discovered that the bone had integrated so completely with the implant that the chamber could not be removed.
+At the end of the experiment, he discovered that the bone had integrated so completely with the implant that the chamber could not be removed.
 Brånemark called this "osseointegration", and, like Bothe et al. and Leventhal before him, saw the possibilities for human use.

 In dentistry, the implementation of osseointegration started in the mid-1960s as a result of Brånemark's work.
 In 1965 Brånemark, who was at the time Professor of Anatomy at University of Gothenburg, placed dental implants into the first human patient—Gösta Larsson.
 This patient had a cleft palate defect and needed implants to support a palatal obturator.
-Gösta Larsson died in 2005, with the original implants still in place after 40 years of function.
+Gösta Larsson died in 2005, with the original implants still intact after 40 years of function.